-An alpine slabber's paradise.
+This could be an alpine slabber's paradise.
 This 3rd Apron from the left is probably the lowest angled one of the bunch but is the smoothest as well.
-25-30 minute approach from Summit Lake parking area.
+It requires a 25-30 minute approach from Summit Lake parking area.

 P1.
 This is starts near what appears to be a rounded arete on the right side of the Apron.
 Fire up 80 feet of low-angled rock without protection until you gain a thin crack (5.7) that takes wires & small cams to a nice ledge, 150 feet.

-P3. friction up 5.7 with little pro (psychological crux) and move right to an angling stance, 150 feet. #2 TCU and hex useful for belay.
+P3.
+Friction up 5.7 with little pro (psychological crux) and move right to an angling stance, 150 feet.
+A #2 TCU and hex useful for belay.

-P4. up over an overlap, up, finally L across arete to spacious belay, 165 feet. #4 Camalot and 2 longer slings useful for belay.
+P4.
+Continue up over an overlap, up, finally left across arete to spacious belay, 165 feet.
+A #4 Camalot and 2 longer slings useful for belay.

 P5.
 3rd class to the top.

-Quick descent in obvious gully to the right.
-Fun, a bit spicy for a 5.7 leader.
-Followed by a first-time climber.
+Make a quick descent in obvious gully to the right.
+This is fun, a bit spicy for a 5.7 leader.
+It was followed by a first-time ever climber.

 A standard light rack of wires, hexes, and cams to #4 Camalot.
 50m ropes adequate.

 Artie & James.